-Naturalist/birding guide service is key to what Bellavista offer, and this service is included in all the transport-inclusive packages.
+Naturalist/birding guide service is key to what Bellavista offer and this service are included in all the transport-inclusive packages.
 Guides will lead you on hikes of discovery along the extensive trail system into primary and secondary forest, discovering birds, orchids, bromeliads and the ecosystem of the cloud forest.
 Exclusive bird guides are always available to enhance your birding Ecuador experience.
 And again, if you want to explore alone, this is perfectly safe (no wildlife dangers!) on the well-marked trails.

 Ecuador Eco Lodge

-Guests can regard the Lodge as a home base from which to plan and organise their own birding and wildlife excursions, both within its private reserve, and beyond in the surrounding region of northwestern Ecuador.
+Guests can regard the Lodge as a home base from which to plan and organise their own birding and wildlife excursions, both within its private reserve and beyond in the surrounding region of northwestern Ecuador.
 (Activities and excursions can be pre-arranged, or arranged on the spot).

 Conservation is Bellavista´s driving force.
 Bellavista is a pioneer of cloud forest preservation and conservation in the Tandayapa Valley, and among the first to conserve such forest in the northwest of Ecuador´s Pichincha province.
 As the Eco Lodge grew (and grows), so too the number of hectares preserved from deforestation, or recuperated from cattle grazing (to date, 700 hectares , close to 2000 acres, protected) .